Six pieces of advice for the Digital Workplace of the Year Awards

 And, of course, don’t forget the power of leading by example: “The best advice we can offer is to act as a role model for employees.
 The project team and editor community should be at the forefront of the project as ambassadors encouraging employees and creating a path for an easy transition into the digital workplace and away from old habits.
 It is not just about being an enthusiast, but very much a matter of showing by doing.”

-- Digital Workplace of the Year 2020 (awarded to an organization), open to submission by any organization, with one overall winner and several category awards.
+- Digital Workplace of the Year (awarded to an organization) – open to submission by any organization, with one overall winner and several track awards.

-- Digital Workplace Leader of the Year 2020 (awarded to an individual) – nominated by peer experts, with one overall winner and several category awards.
+- Modern Intranet of the Year (awarded to an organization) – open to submission by any organization, with one overall winner and several track awards.

 Read these blogs to help you enter: